THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Marek Pietrzyk is a Senior Data Engineer at Northwestern Mutual.
 Throughout his career, he has held a number of academic and professional positions.
 Areas of his experience include market research, survey research, factory automation, software engineering, data warehousing, marketing, business intelligence, analytics, management, and systems engineering.
 Marek received his Ph.D. in Mathematics from Wrocław University of Science and Technology in Wrocław, Poland.

-Marek Pietrzyk is speaker of the following session:
+Marek Pietrzyk is speaking in the following session:

 Analytics and IT Strategy Lead